 The fire risk module with Assets & Compliance Managed Services UK’s Vision software is perfect for this task.

 However, Vision software is more than just a vehicle for delivering an FRA, it’s a complete fire risk management solution.
 Vision enables users to devise their own action plans, assess and allocate priority risk levels to each area, identify significant findings, upload plans and evacuation procedures.
 All this information can be downloaded into a hard copy fire risk assessment report if required, but because the platform is online, it means assessments can be carried out on-site using the mobile app and once uploaded, the data becomes live.

 Used in conjunction with the Vision-tag (Near Field Communication technology) that you can utilise to locate, identify, manage and monitor fire risk and emergency equipment, accesses and exits, it enables users to manage the whole risk effectively and efficiently.

 Another added advantage of using Vision is that it is an online solution, making the platform perfect for multi-site property portfolios.
 This is what makes Vision such an incredibly powerful solution for property owners.

-Call our team today on 0115 922 0600, and we will be pleased to discuss the potential suitability of this cloud-based platform to your needs, in addition to granting you access to a demonstration of this highly regarded solution’s capabilities.
+Call our team today and we will be pleased to discuss the potential suitability of this cloud-based platform to your needs, in addition to granting you access to a demonstration of this highly regarded solution’s capabilities.